 For those of you who want reminding, we had a top six plus a dark horse as follows:

 Taking all things into account we didn't do too badly; six of the top seven names were there come results time - although not necessarily in the right order.

 The day though belonged to Pemberton Old and Mark Peacock from Wigan, who will do battle in the Championship Section.
 Rodney Newton's deserves acknowledgement once again for a fine composition, and so do Langley Band for competing on a day that was certainly emotional for them, and it certainly put the day (if not the whole weekend) into context.

-DUNCHURCH BAND . have vacancies for a BBb player, a Flugel player and Trombones.
-We are also looking for a percussionist to p...
+DUNCHURCH BAND have vacancies for a Principle Cornet player, a BBb player, a Flugel player, Trombones and a percussionist.
+Ou...

 Venue: Winter Gardens Complex, Church Street, Blackpool FY1 1HU